 - Take off all your stickers and notes of the fridge and clean it inside and outside.
-If you have a stainless steel fridge/dishwasher/microwave use a stainless steel cleanser and make them shiny.
+If you have a stainless steel fridge/dishwasher/microwave use a stainless steel cleaner and make them shiny.

 - Is your pantry organized?
 If not, take everything out and check if you have food which is already expired.
 Wipe down the interior shelves of the pantry and organize the returning food.

 - Clean your floors – and wow, this is it.

 Did I forget anything?
 If so, then please add it to your cleaning list.

 This was the hardest job of all, especially if you have a big kitchen.
 Maybe you want to split the kitchen cleaning into 2 days if you have limited time.

 Day 2 – Bedrooms: